- Law Enforcement & Public Safety

 The Montgomery County LEPC has established procedures for the release of records to the public.
 The policy can be accessed by clicking here: Public Information Requests

-The Montgomery County LEPC meets at 1 p.m. on the second Tuesday of every other month starting in January.
+The Montgomery County LEPC meets at 1 p.m. on the second Tuesday of February, May, August, and November.
 For an agenda, please call (610) 631-6500 a day or two before the meeting.
 Unless otherwise specified, meetings are held at the:

 Montgomery County Public Safety Training Campus